The average salary for a State Trooper is $54,833.

 State troopers are employed by state governments to perform police officer duties.
 A large amount of the state trooper's time is spent in a police station filing necessary paperwork.
 This is also where suspects that have been arrested or detained are taken for interrogation; once the trooper takes a suspect into custody, they must question them to obtain information about the alleged crime that has occurred.
 In the police station, they may also interview victims or witnesses for more information…Read more

 State Trooper Tasks

-Log and file all interactions and activities.
+- Log and file all interactions and activities.

-Assist at accident and crime sites to ensure public safety.
+- Assist at accident and crime sites to ensure public safety.

 The top respondents for the job title State Trooper are from the companies State Police, Michigan State Police and Michigan State Police.
 Reported salaries are highest at State Police where the average pay is $84,700.
 Michigan State Police pays the lowest at around $57,147.

 Explore the most common career paths for State Trooper.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Skills in Organizing and Operations Management are correlated to pay that is above average.
 Skills that pay less than market rate include Strategic Planning, Team Leadership and Training.